 Skip to content

-Use Case Explanation: When an event is used to filter data across multiple widgets, it sometimes filters the widget that triggered the event as well.
-To avoid this, the Skip Widget event can be employed, ensuring that the triggering widget is not affected by its own event.
+Use Case Explanation: When an event filters data across multiple widgets, it may also filter the widget that triggered the event.
+To prevent this, the Skip Widget event ensures the triggering widget remains unaffected by its own event.

 To use the Skip Widget feature in event filtering, follow these steps:

-Ensure the filter is applied to the intended target widgets based on the event from the triggering widget.
+2. Apply Filter to Target Widgets: Configure the filter to apply only to the intended target widgets based on the triggering widget’s event.

-Utilize the Skip Widget event to exclude the triggering widget from being filtered by its own event.
-This is typically done by setting a condition or flag that identifies the triggering widget and ensures it is skipped during the filter application.
+3. Use the Skip Widget Event: Implement the Skip Widget event to exclude the triggering widget from being filtered by its own event.
+This involves setting a condition or flag to identify the triggering widget and ensure it is excluded during the filter application.

 Example Scenario: